- Performance Venues

 NOTE: If you are bringing in an outside Recording Producer (i.e. if you selected Audio Option 1 and/or Video Option 1 in Exhibit F), it is required that you and your recording producer sign a release form along with your contract.

 The Newman Center has a harpsichord, a stationary Karl Schuke Berliner Orgelbauwerkstatt Organ, and a selection of pianos available for rent if your event requires those instruments and you are unable to bring your own (see the list of available instruments below).
-All instrument tunings are done through the University at a minimum rate of $95 per tuning (excluding the Organ).
+All instrument tunings are done through the University.

 For other instrument rental inquiries; i.e., percussion instruments, please contact your event manager for options.